Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 - Create a new ANGLE project using a Visual Studio Template
 - Integrate your game code with ANGLE
-- Add touch events to your app
-- Add keyboard events to your app
 - Handle window resizing
+- Add touch and keyboard events to your app
 - Add game resources to your app
 - Run your game on Windows 10 Phone